 Nicole Ellis, CPDT-KA, a professional dog trainer with Rover, agrees, even going so far as to say that digging is good for dogs and encouraged by physical therapists.
 Segregating off an acceptable place for your dog to dig may be a great solution for reducing their excess energy (and maintaining your beautiful lawn).

 Does your dog have excess energy?

 Dogs need playtime and exercise.
 If they don’t have enough outlets to burn off that excess energy, digging behaviors are bound to result.
 Ellis suggests building in lots of time to play fetch with your dog as one solution.
 “Running, swimming, and other physical activities will help your dog work off his nervous energy.
 You should also try scheduling more walks, to get your dog out of the yard and exploring the world,” she says.
 Here’s how to tell how much exercise your dog really needs.

 Check the temp

 If it’s too hot outside for you, it’s also too hot for your dog.
 If your puppy or dog is digging a hole they can lie down in, they may be trying to cool off their bodies from too-high temperatures.
 If so, supplying your dog with a shady area to relax in, or bringing them inside when it’s hot out, may be enough to stop a dog from digging.
 “If your dog is digging because he’s trying to regulate his body temperature, make sure your pup has adequate shelter, shade, and water when outdoors, or bring him inside when the weather is poor,” says Erin Askeland, CBCC-KA, CPDT-KA, of Camp Bow Wow.
-You should also know the 11 warning signs that your dog is suffering from heat stroke.

 Keep your dog company